OpenGene/fastp/README.md

 * trim all reads in front and tail
 * cut low quality bases for per read in its 5' and 3' by evaluating the mean quality from a sliding window (like Trimmomatic but faster).
 * cut adapters (adapter sequences are automatically detected).
+* correct mismatched base pairs in overlapped regions of paired end reads, if one base is with high quality while the other is with ultra low quality
 * report JSON format result for further interpreting.
 * visualize quality control and filtering results on a single HTML page (like FASTQC but faster and more informative).
 * split the output to multiple files (0001.R1.gz, 0002.R1.gz...) to support parallel processing.